foloye/tdd-student-store-starter/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-Shout out to pod 12!
-I wouldn't have gotten this far without them.
+Shout out to my pod with James, Gabriel, and Hailey!
+They were really fun to work with and had a great time!

 GIF